 Mindfulness Activities for Anxious Children

-If you’re reading this and thinking to yourself “Hey, this sounds like my kid!”, there are ways that you can support them through this.
-Validating their feelings, encouraging the use of coping strategies like mindfulness activities, and pursuing counseling services when needed can all be useful strategies.
+If you’re reading this and thinking to yourself, “Hey, this sounds like my kid!”, there are ways that you can support them through this.
+Validating their feelings, encouraging the use of coping strategies, and pursuing counseling services when needed can all be useful strategies.
+Parents looking for additional strategies may also benefit from reading our blog on Helping Your Anxious Child: Tools and Tips for Parents.

 So what is mindfulness?